missouriCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Missouri Department of Corrections

-P. O. Box 1609
+P.O.
+Box 1609

 Jefferson City, MO 65102

-Deposits slips may be obtained at any time from the inmate.
+Deposit slips may be obtained at any time from the inmate.
 Inmates may also use a kiosk located in the correctional facility to check their account balance and confirm that the transaction has been completed.
 It should be noted that deposits typically take at least 1—3 days before they reflect on the inmate’s account.
 In addition to this, interested parties should note that the mailing address is strictly for processing money transactions.
 Queries related to funding an inmate’s account via this method should be directed to (573) 526–6445.

-Parties that wish to fund a Missouri Department of Corrections inmate’s account are advised not to deposit funds into multiple accounts, as this may be construed as a way to circumvent established deposit procedures, and may result in disciplinary sanctions.
+Parties that wish to fund a Missouri Department of Corrections inmate’s account are advised not to deposit funds into multiple accounts, as this may be construed as a way to circumvent established deposit procedures and may result in disciplinary sanctions.

 disclaimer